deganandapriyambada/degananda.com/series/CUSTOM001.md

 > The system will be over engineered using modern enterprise architecture and robust design pattern as the series is intended for learning purposes.

+All of the backend and data pipeline component will be deployed on top of AWS Cloud.
+Not all AWS cloud native will be used, it will be based mix and match per cases dependening on the scenario/requirement.

+# Coverages

-the series is intended to cover following software engineering lifecycle
+the series is intended to cover following software engineering lifecycle:

 - Product Deisgn & Requirement Gathering
 - Design phases